DiceDB/dice/docs/src/data/benchmarks.md

 ### Thank you for exploraing

-The results from the memtier benchmark suggest that we (DiceDB) are well-optimized for handling high-concurrency environments with minimal resource consumption.
+The results from the memtier benchmark suggest that DiceDB is well-optimized for handling high-concurrency environments with minimal resource consumption.
 The high throughput and low latency are clear indicators that DiceDB can serve mission-critical applications that require real-time processing with rapid response times.

-Despite the simulated stress of 50 clients making simultaneous requests, DiceDB managed to maintain its performance characteristics without any visible degradation.
-This robustness makes DiceDB an excellent choice for use cases such as high-traffic web applications, caching layers, or real-time analytics platforms where performance under load is critical.
+Despite the simulated stress of 30 clients making simultaneous requests, DiceDB managed to maintain its performance characteristics without any visible degradation.